 - Preheat oven to 375 degrees F. Line baking sheet with parchment paper.

-- Combine milk and dried cherries in a measuring cup and set aside.
+- Combine milk and dried cranberries in a measuring cup and set aside.

 - In a medium bowl, combine flour, Stevia and baking powder.
 With a mixer on low, add butter into flour mixture until it resembles a coarse meal.